QuMuLab/python-nnf/docs/caveats.rst

 A lot of methods are much faster to perform on sentences that are decomposable or deterministic, such as model enumeration.

 Decomposability is automatically detected.
-However, you can skip the check if you already know whether the sentence is decomposable or not, by passing ``decomposable=True`` or ``decomposable=False`` as a keyword argument.

 Determinism is too expensive to automatically detect, but it can give a huge speedup.
-If you know a sentence to be deterministic, pass ``deterministic=True`` as a keyword argument to take advantage.
+If you know a sentence to be deterministic, run ``.mark_deterministic()`` to enable the relevant optimizations.

 A compiler like `DSHARP <https://github.com/QuMuLab/dsharp>`_ may be able to convert some sentences into equivalent deterministic decomposable sentences.
 The output of DSHARP can be loaded using the :mod:`nnf.dsharp` module.
+Sentences returned by :func:`nnf.dsharp.compile` are automatically marked as deterministic.

 Other duplication inefficiencies
 --------------------------------